GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 The name of this sword came to its creator in a dream.
 Against creatures of undeath, the foe loses additional points of undeath on a successful hit equal to the wielder's [Body] or [Rflx] bonus, whichever is greater.
 Additionally, critical hits *may be treated as though they were cold attacks*.
 If the sword's name is known to the user, *their attack rolls with the weapon gain a +1 bonus*.

+**Crimson Fist** (8unique*)
+$12,000 , 4 lbs.
+Mace
+This mace has slight flanges to it.
+Each flange bears a crimson stripe.
+The handle is a leather wrapped grip. *Grants a +1 to all attack rolls made with the weapon.
+If name is known, this in increased to a +2*.

 **Curious Katana** (*unique*)
 $5,500 , 3.25 lbs.
 Longsword